renatoathaydes/osgi-run/README.md

 6. Find your OSGi environment ready to run in the `build/osgi` directory.
    Start the OSGi container with `run.sh` or `run.bat`.

-### osgi-run Tutorial and learning resources

-To get started quickly, see the [Quick Start](#quick-start) section further below.

-For a more advanced guide, check the [osgi-run tutorial](https://sites.google.com/a/athaydes.com/renato-athaydes/posts/osgi-runtutorial-runyourjavakotlinfregecodeinosgi).

-Plenty of examples are available in the [osgi-run-test](osgi-run-test/) directory (all examples use the 'osgi' plugin, except [build-with-subprojects](osgi-run-test/build-with-subprojects) which uses 'org.dm.bundle').

 <sub>
 <a name="footnote-1">1</a>: osgi-run uses [Bnd](http://www.aqute.biz/Bnd/Bnd) to wrap Gradle dependencies as
 bundles if necessary before adding them to the OSGi runtime, including transitive dependencies, so using normal